runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 Instead, we can resolve the ambiguity directly by telling the parser to "prefer" or "avoid" certain productions when ambiguities arise.
-For example, when we parse this program, we see the following ambiguity as an error message:
+For example, when we parse this program with

 ```
 kompile lesson-04-e.k
 kast --output kore dangling-else.if
 ```

-gives the following output, minus the formatting:
+we get the following ambiguity as an error message, minus the formatting:

 ```
 [Error] Inner Parser: Parsing ambiguity.